-These last two examples highlight some of the potential advantages of extending LLADD to manipulate the file system, although it is possible that LLADD's page file would provide improved performance over the file system, at the expense of some complexity, and the transparency of file-system based storage mechanisms.
+These last two examples highlight some of the potential advantages of extending LLADD to manipulate the file system, although it is possible that LLADD's page file would provide improved performance over the file system, at the expense of the transparency of file-system based storage mechanisms.

 Another area of interest is in transactional serialization mechanisms for programming languages.
-Existing solutions are often complex, or are layered on top of a relational database, or other system that uses a data format that is different than the representation the programming language uses.
-The wide variety of persistance mechanisms available for Java provide a nice survey of the potential design choices and tradeoffs.
-Since LLADD can easily be adapted to an application's desired data format, we believe that it is a good match for such persistance mechanisms.
+Existing solutions are often complex, or are layered on top of a relational database or other system that uses a data format that is different than the representation the programming language uses.
+J2EE implementations and the wide variety of other persistence mechanisms available for Java provide a nice survey of the potential design choices and tradeoffs.